-You’re not the only one with the obsession!
-These highly sought-after dogs have become somewhat of a commodity.
-Luckily, these dogs are truly one of a kind.
-There are so many different varieties – generations, sizes, and colors of goldendoodles.
-You can rest-assured knowing that yours probably won’t look exactly like any other doodle out there.
+This designer dog has become so popular in recent years that you’ve begun seeing them everywhere.
+These highly sought-after Golden Retriever-Poodle mixes have become somewhat of a commodity.
+Luckily, there are so many different varieties of Goldendoodles that each one of them is truly one of a kind.
+Between the different generations, sizes, and colors of Goldendoodles, you can rest-assured knowing that yours probably won’t look or act like any other Doodle out there.

 F1 (First Generation) Goldendoodles

 No matter the generation, Goldendoodles are not purebreds, or bred from parents of the same breed.
 F1 Goldendoodles in particular are hybrids between Golden Retrievers and Poodles, receiving half their DNA from each parent.

 F1b (First Generation Backcross) Goldendoodles

 When we are talking about backcross Goldendoodles, we mean the pups are the offspring of an F1 Goldendoodle and one of the F1’s parent breeds.